10 Best Things to Do in White Sands National Park

 I say this because as the light gets softer and softer in the evening, the best of the beautiful pink, orange, and yellow hues light up the white sand unlike any other time of day, which is most beautiful the further and further you go down Dunes Drive.

-That being said, watching the sunset in White Sands National Park is an entirely different experience than watching the sunrise.
-This is exactly why I separated the two.
+That said, watching the sunset in White Sands National Park is an entirely different experience from watching sunrise, which is exactly why I separated the two and encourage reading further if you’re interested in seeing both during your visit.

 Time and Date: Sunrise & Sunset Times